Coalmont, Colorado: History

 The town is named for the open-pit lignite coal mines in the area, from which coal was shipped out on the Union Pacific Railroad to the mainline at Laramie, Wyoming.

 The Coalmont, Colorado, post office operated from March 11, 1912, until December 21, 1983.
 The Walden, Colorado, post office (ZIP code 80480) now serves the area.

 Mining history

 Coalmont was a mining town associated with the production of coal from the Coalmont Coal District.
 In the Coalmont Coal District, commercial coal mining from the Coalmont Formation started in 1909 and continued until the close of World War II when coal production ceased.
 Since then, the mines were inactive, until 1959 when a new open pit mine was opened and some coal was mined and sold in the Denver, Colorado area.
 However, coal mining ceased a year or two later and there has been no production of coal since that time, despite some coal prospecting in 1964 and 1965.
 The estimated coal production in 1941 was 1,438,355 tons, and the original reserves at 177,450,000 tons of subbituminous coal.

 Geography

-Coalmont is located at coordinates and elevation 8209 ft.